hyperspy/hyperspy/doc/user_guide/model.rst

    >>> line.coefficients.std
    (0.0055752036447948173, 0.46950832982673557)

-We can use poissonian maximum likelihood estimation instead that is an unbiased estimator for poissonian noise.
+We can use Poisson maximum likelihood estimation instead, which is an unbiased estimator for poissonian noise.

 .. code-block:: python

-   >>> m.fit(fitter="fmin", method="ml")
+   >>> m.fit(fitter="Nelder-Mead", method="ml")
    >>> line.coefficients.value
    (1.0030718094185611, -0.63590210946134107)